k2view-academy/K2View-Academy/articles/26_fabric_security/12_web_login.md

 # Web Login

-The access to the Fabric web framework and its apps is done upon user credentials and permissions.
+Access to the Fabric web framework and its apps is done via user credentials and permissions.

 ## Login

-In case there is no active Fabric session, user shall provides his credentials which are verified by the relevant IAM authenticator.
+If  there is no active Fabric session, the user must provided his credentials, which are verified by the relevant IAM authenticator.

 #### Fabric and LDAP Authenticators